rombachuk/cloudant-performancecollector/documentation/Installation.md

 * configure exclusions for data collection
 * configure exclusions and thresholds for event-detection
 * run the deploy/clean_install.sh script
-* the installer will optionally build a new schema in postgres : do this only on the first load-balancer install : backup any old data you need
+* the installer will optionally build a new schema in postgres :
+-- do this only on the first load-balancer install
+-- backup any old performance data you need
 * configure crontab to run periodic metric collection jobs